William S. Burroughs at the Prop Theatre in Chicago, October 1988 (Photo by Richard Alm)

 What Burroughs seemed to understand, as did many of his readers, is that true freedom and artistic expression lie in the ability to say what others are too afraid to utter or too unimaginative to think of in the first place.
 It doesn’t mean anyone has to agree with those ideas or even take them seriously, only that they’re allowed to exist.

-In today’s simple-minded culture, sanctimonious mobs cannot process subtlety, nuance or irony.
+In today’s myopic culture, sanctimonious mobs cannot process subtlety, nuance or irony.
 Ideas and people are generalized—often on the basis of deliberately misleading photos and captions that metastasize on social media, with no further investigation—and either conform to tribal dogma or are condemned in the most hateful terms possible.
 But when people are free to think for themselves, they can make up their own minds about what is right and what is wrong.
 And that may have been Burroughs’s point all along.